-Additionally, the deployment can be controlled by the /config/deploy file and the so-called launchers located at /config/launcher/.
+Additionally, the deployment can be controlled by the deploy file of the config file system and the so-called launchers located at the launcher/ sub directory.
 The deploy file contains a <start> node for each running component.
 Such a <start> node specifies the package, the assigned resources, and the rules of how the component is connected with other components.

-Alternatively, a <start> node may refer to a launcher that encapsulates this policy as a separate file at /config/launcher/.
+Alternatively, a <start> node may refer to a launcher that encapsulates this policy as a separate file at the launcher/ directory.
 By default, the launcher corresponds to the name attribute of the start node.
 It is possible to explicitly refer to a differently named launcher by specifying a launcher attribute.
 This way, one launcher can be instantiated multiple times.
-The files at /config/launcher/ are monitored by Sculpt and therefore can be edited on the fly.
+The files within the launcher/ directory are monitored by Sculpt and therefore can be edited on the fly.
 This is especially useful for editing <config> nodes of already running components.
 A <config> node within a launcher - when present - overrides the one provided by the package.
 In turn, a <config> node within a node of the deploy config overrides any other <config> node.
 Both the launcher and a <start> node may contain a <route> node.
 The routing rules defined in the <start> node have precedence over the ones defined by the launcher.
 This way, the routing of a launcher can be parameterized at the deploy configuration.

-Each time the /config/deploy file or a launcher file is written, the change takes immediate effect.
+Each time the deploy file or a launcher file is written, the change takes immediate effect.
 In particular, the Sculpt manager will automatically kick off the download of the referenced packages and its dependencies and thereby populates the depot.
 Once the download has completed, the packages are started.

-Interplay of the deploy configuration and interactive changes The content of /con-fig/deploy is taken as the starting point for the interactive use via the + menu.
-All interactive changes to the deployment are reflected in the /config/managed/deploy file.
-Note that any modification of /config/deploy resets /config/managed/deploy to the state defined in /config/deploy.
+Interplay of the deploy configuration and interactive changes The content of the deploy file is taken as the starting point for the interactive use via the + menu.
+All interactive changes to the deployment are reflected in the managed/deploy file.
+Note that any modification of deploy resets managed/deploy to the state defined in the deploy file.